HTTPArchive/har.fyi/src/content/docs/guides/getting-started.md

   pages_percent DESC
 ```

-When analyzing the results from this, you can see the % of websites that use different Content-Types for their JavaScript, you can see that 93% of sites have at least one PNG image, 89% have at least 1 GIF, 48% use JSON, and 3% of sites have MP4 videos on their homepage, etc.
+When analyzing the results from this, you can see the % of websites that use different resource types.
+You can see that:

+* 100% of sites have HTML and at least one image,
+* 97% have at least 1 script resource,
+* 96% load at least 1 CSS style,
+* and 87% load fonts on their homepage, etc.

 ![Simple JOIN Example](./type_summary_example_query2.png)